Benunc/better-click-to-tweet/readme.txt

 1. Becomes this in your blog post!

 == Changelog ==

+= 5.0.2 =
+* fix — I was incorrectly calling translation module, breaking things when people updated to the latest version of Yoast SEO.

 = 5.0.1 =
 * fix — "subscribe" text on plugin settings page was not translatable.